eWarzywo/project-webowki/README.md

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or feedback, please contact ewarzywo@example.com.

 ## Acknowledgements
 - Thanks to the open-source community for their valuable contributions.
 - Special thanks to the team members who worked on this project.